-Google BigQuery AWS Redshift Azure SQL DW Snowflake Virtual Node Management None; completely serverless.
+Google Cloud BigQuery AWS Redshift Azure Synapse Analytics (Dedicated SQL Pool) Snowflake Virtual Node Management None; completely serverless.
 Management node required with manual configuring and scaling of nodes.
 Control node required with simple scaling of data warehouse compute units.
-Serverless, but may have to manage siloed data warehouses, and a dedicated warehouse to load data is suggested.
+Serverless but may have to manage siloed data warehouses, and a dedicated warehouse to load data is suggested.
 Storage Management Self-optimized storage automatically moves data to cost-effective storage.
 Manual storage migration and aging.
 Single storage tier.
 Must manage data movement and decide between expensive fast storage and economical capacity storage.
-EDW / Node Maintenance Managed by Google in the background with no downtime.
+EDW / Node Maintenance Managed by Google Cloud in the background with no downtime.
 Manual updates of nodes during scheduled downtime.
 Updates of nodes during scheduled downtime.
 Managed by Snowflake in the background with no downtime.
-Enterprise-level Support Percentage of cloud spend with minimum spend (lesser support levels available).
-Percentage of cloud spend with minimum spend (lesser support levels available).
+Enterprise-level Support Percentage of cloud spending with minimum spending (lesser support levels available).
+Percentage of cloud spending with minimum spending (lesser support levels available).
 Requires customized quote for premier support (lesser support levels available).
 Priced into hourly compute credit cost (lesser support levels available).

-✓ Improved Business Agility and Reduction in the Cost of Daily EDW Administration
+Improved Business Agility and Reduction in the Cost of Daily EDW Administration

 Daily EDW administration often consists of tasks such as managing the ETL process between systems; configuring, managing, and monitoring the platform and database; troubleshooting; controling access; maintaining security; developing new services; collaborating with business analysts; providing data for reports and dashboards; and integrating applications and other cloud services.
-ESG found that when compared with an on-premises solution, BigQuery and the other cloudbased solutions can eliminate some tasks altogether, and make other tasks simpler and quicker through automation and integration.
-BigQuery provides additional management simplicity, even when compared to the other cloud-based services:
+ESG found that when compared with an on-premises solution, BigQuery and the other cloud-based solutions can eliminate some tasks altogether and make other tasks simpler and quicker through automation and integration.
+BiqQuery provides additional management simplicity, even when compared to the other cloud-based services: